Concert Band Festival

 The Maine Band Directors’ Association sponsors a Concert Band Festival.
 The purpose of this festival is to stimulate and foster greater interest in concert band music and to provide an exchange of instrumental concepts which will be of benefit to students and directors.
 See the Schedule of Fees for Entrance and Admission fees.

-The 2017 MBDA Concert Band Festival will be held at Scarborough High School on Wednesday, March 29th and Thursday, March 30th
+The 2018 MBDA Concert Band Festival will be held at Scarborough High School on Tuesday, March 27th and Wednesday, March 28th

 This is a non-competitive event in which directors may opt for a rating (I-V) or for comments only.
 No results or ratings will be posted.
 Judges’ comments will be both taped and written (host school provides the tapes and tape recorders).
 Four judges will be hired so that three judges will hear one band while the fourth is giving a clinic in another room.